 Muscular contraction during exercise is dependent on creatine, a molecule made of 3 amino acids – glycine, methionine, and arginine.
 Science has also linked oral arginine intake to increased athletic performance.
 A study showed that oral intake of 1g of arginine and ornithine for five weeks can increase strength by stimulating the release of growth hormone (10).
 Two servings of Further Food Collagen provides 1.3 grams of arginine, which may supports improved athletic performance.

 Reasons I use Collagen:

 1.)
 It’s an easy protein/amino acid source to add to my coffee and blends perfectly without clumps or taste!
 There also is a matcha that’s a delicious way to start your morning.

 2.)
 Low calories, no added-sugar or fat.
 I can read all the ingredients…there’s only one!

 3.)
-I workout and sometimes I don’t get enough protein in my diet for muscle recovery.
+I workout often in the morning and sometimes I don’t get enough protein in my diet for muscle recovery.
 The travel packets are lifesavers.

 - Flavorless & Odorless

 - 20g Collagen Protein